AlejandroDACS/-Addi-ML-Ops-Tech-Challenge/PROJECT_DOCUMENTATION.md

-# Addi ML Ops Tech Challenge - Expansive Project Documentation
+# Addi ML Ops Tech Challenge
 This document exhaustively details the methodological transformation applied to solve the "AI & ML Ops Tech Challenge."
 It is designed to act as the master scroll for understanding the systemic logic, analyzing the chronological development order, the interacting files in each phase, and the chosen algorithms.

 ---